squidfunk/mkdocs-material/docs/plugins/requirements/image-processing.md

 === ":material-linux: Linux"

-    On Linux the library lookup can [differ greatly][find-library-Linux] and is dependant from the installed distribution.
+    On Linux the library lookup can [differ greatly][find-library-Linux] and is dependent from the installed distribution.
 For tested Ubuntu and Manjaro systems Python runs shell commands to check which libraries are available in [`ldconfig`][ubuntu-ldconfig], in the [`gcc`][ubuntu-gcc]/`cc` compiler, and
     in [`ld`][ubuntu-ld].